zhan4429/cs116_ctf/team22_report.md

 - Eventually we decided to attempt SQL injection in both the username and password by entering `a' OR '1=1` for both and was able to login.
 The flag is immediately available after we login.

 - (Joel): Strangely enough, some of us got redirected to the 404, while the others got sent to the correct homepage with the same input...
 I even encountered the same issues using two different computers (my laptop could find the correct key, while my PC was not able to...)
-We tried for some time to understand
+We tried for some time to understand but couldn't determine why there was the difference.
+    - (POSTMORTEM!)
+Looking at the main.php, login.php, and admin.php files, I can see that the COOKIE flag needs to be set to TRUE in order to get the differnt key.
+To be frank -
+      I might have set this key in a crazed state when doing this at 3 in the morning and promptly forgot about it...
+Or maybe this got turned on when I changed some settings otherwise?
+But very cool to see!!

 #### Screenshot of flag